Lycanthropy3301/syncseed/syncseed/tests/Sample Authentication System/README.md

    python main.py
    ```

-2. Run one of the authentication programs included in either user directories (passwords are included in Users.txt in the server directory):
+2. Run one of the authentication programs included in either user directories:

    ```bash
    cd User1_Dir